 - Small change occurs in phenotype: A single mutation caused this cat’s ears to curl backward slightly.

 - Big change occurs in phenotype: Some really important phenotypic changes, like DDT resistance in insects, are sometimes caused by single mutations.
-A single mutation can also have strong negative effects for the organism.
-Mutations that cause the death of an organism are called lethals—and it doesn’t get more negative than that.
+A single mutation can also have strong negative effects on the organism.
+Mutations that cause the death of an organism are called “lethals”—and it doesn’t get more negative than that.